Posts

 Image

 Introduction : Estimates and costs are important aspects of the completion of any project plan, execution and completion in the construction industry.
-Without intensive understanding of the costs involved, no project, no matter how big or small it is, can be successfully completed.
-During the construction process, assessment and cost help determine the feasibility of a project, allocates resources effectively, and controls the cost.
+Without a clear understanding of the costs involved, a project cannot be successfully , whether it is larger or small.
+During the construction process, assessment and cost working helps to analysis the feasibility of a project, allocates resources effectively and control the cost of the project.
 What is Estimation and Costing?
-Estimates are the process of predicting the estimated cost and quantity of materials, labour, equipment and services required to complete a project.
-This gives the initial idea of the budget required for a construction job.
+Estimates are the process of predicting the expected estimated cost and quantity of materials, labour, equipment and services required to complete a project.
+The estimate gives an accurate initial idea of the budget required for a construction job.
 The actual calculation and analysis of expenses incurred during the completion of the project is referred to as the cost.
 This includes recording and analysis of actual costs against the estimated budget.
-Together, these processes form the financial spine of a construction project, aff...
+Together, these processes form the financial spine of a...

 Procedure or Method of Estimating in Construction